skrikl/ThankYouEthanBrown/readme.md

 9. Switch operator's cases inside the function can be written with returns instead of breaks.
 10. `for ... in` and `for ... of` cycles are good for iteration in objects and arrays.
 11. Use return or break to avoid unnecessary calculations.
-12. Remember that `let i = 0;` inside for cycle will make i not visible after the cycle.
+12. Remember that `let i = 0;` inside for cycle will make `i` not visible after the cycle.
-13.
-14.
+13. Use `decreasing index` to loop through an array when you modify the array in the same loop.
+Array modification can change the exit conditions or you can even skip elements because indexes changed.
-In this chapter you create 'Crown and Ancor' game.
+14. In this chapter, you create 'Crown and Ancor' game to practice program flow control.
+The code can be found in the chapter4 folder.

 ## Chapter5

 1.
 2.
 3.